 Everyone’s body reacts to surgery differently, and your recovery time may vary depending on your age and the condition of your wisdom teeth.
 In general, most patients have to eat a soft food diet for a couple of days after surgery.
 The surgical sites themselves will take about a week to heal fully, and you will have to keep the tooth sockets clean until the healing is complete.
 Most patients feel more active and ready to return to their normal schedules the third or fourth day after surgery, even if the surgical sites have not yet fully closed.

-Where can I have my wisdom teeth removed near Tyler, TX, and Palestine, TX?
+Where can I have my wisdom teeth removed near Tyler, TX, Palestine, TX, and Lindale, TX?

 Southern Surgical Arts offers oral surgery services to patients all over the East Texas region, including wisdom teeth removal.
 Our oral surgeons, Drs.
 Stone, Stone, and Barker, have years of experience performing wisdom teeth extractions.
 If you are interested in scheduling an initial consultation, please contact a member of our office to schedule your appointment.